 Fit and support

-Fit is everything – get professionally fitted, or follow our fitting guidelines.
+Fit is everything – if you can't get professionally fitted, there are things you can do to check the fit yourself.
 Jump up and down, wave your arms around, run on the spot in front of the change-room mirror – front on and side on.
 Check for bounce, including movement of flesh above and at the sides of the bra.
 Movement should at least be minimised, and breasts should move with your torso, not by themselves.

 For people with shoulder pain, rotator cuff issues, limited range of arm movement and/or reduced strength, sports bras can pose a challenge.
 If this is you, it's important to try putting the bra on and taking it off without the help of a shop assistant when you buy it – realising you can't do it after you've taken it home may be too late (for hygiene reasons, many stores don't accept returns).